hackforla/peopledepot/docs/contributing.md

        git fetch --all
        ```

-   1. Checkout the recurring_event-model branch to see the current progress.
+   1. Checkout the development branch to see the current progress.
 The main repo should be updated with the latest code soon.

        ```bash
        git checkout fang/development